AlexandreYembo/study-training/Design_Patterns/Structural/readme.md

   1- Makes them work before they are.

   2- Is designed up-front to let the abstraction and the implementation vary independently.
 Adapter is commoly used with an existing app to make some otherwise-incompatigle classes work together nicely.

+  3- Used when you want to devide and organize a monolithic class that has several variants of some functionality(eg. if the class can work with various database servers).

+  4- Used when you need to extend a class in several orthogonal (independent) dimensions.
+The Bridge suggests that you extract a separate class hierarchy for each of the dimensions.

+  5- Used if you need to be able to switch implementations at runtime.
+Although it is optional, the Bridge patterns lets you replace the implementation object inside the abstraction.
+It is as easy as assigning a new value to a field.

 ### Decorator
   1- Provides an enhanced interface.